Afkar-e-Taza ThinkFest: ‘It’s natural for China to seek to be great military power’

 tap to bring up your browser menu and select 'Add to homescreen' to pin the The News web appGot it!

-LAHORE: Distinguished professor John Mearsheimer, the world’s top expert on structural realism has said that China will try to dominate Asia just as the United States dominates the West,
+LAHORE: Distinguished professor John Mearsheimer, the world’s top expert on structural realism, said Sunday China will try to dominate Asia just as the United States dominates the West,

 According to a press release, he was speaking at a session at the ThinkFest Online on ‘Why a Cold War between China and the United States is inevitable.’
 Prof. Mearsheimer iterated that theory is central.
 ‘All policy makers use theory to make sense of the world,’ he said.